-Absolute decoupling between emissions and passenger transport
+Absolute decoupling of emissions and passenger transport

-During the last ten years the number of tonne-kilometres of freight transport (road, rail and inland navigation) increased more than the gross domestic product (GDP).
+During the last ten years, the number of tonne-kilometres of freight transport (road, rail and inland navigation) increased more than the gross domestic product (GDP).
 The financial-economic crisis caused a reduction in the transport activity and also in the global GDP.
 The crisis had more impact on freight transport than on passenger transport.
-In 2010 the market recovered, but only partly.
+In 2010, the market recovered, but only partly.